Hazleton, Pennsylvania: Television

+Hazleton is served by the Scranton/Wilkes-Barre media market, which is the 55th largest U.S. television market.

+Sam-Son Productions (public-access television) is located in Hazleton.

 Education

 The first school was built in the 1830s by the Hazleton Coal Company.
 It was a private elementary school at the corner of Church and Green Streets (the present-day site of Hazleton City Hall).
 Hazleton High School (the first high school) was built in 1875 at the corner of Pine and Hemlock Streets (the present-day site of the Pine Street Playground).
 Bishop Hafey High School was Hazleton's only Roman Catholic High School; it was owned by the Diocese of Scranton.
 It was opened in 1971 and closed in 2007 (by the order of former Bishop Joseph F. Martino).

 Hazleton Area School District

 The Hazleton Area School District (HASD) operates public schools serving the city limits.
 The Hazleton Area School District encompasses approximately 250 sqmi.
 According to 2000 federal census data, it served a resident population of 70,042.
 By 2010, the district's population increased to 72,862 people.
 The educational attainment levels for the Hazleton Area School District population (25 years old and over) were 83.8% high school graduates and 15.2% college graduates.
 As of 2015, there were 10,871 pupils in Hazleton Area School District.
 There are three schools in Hazleton (operated by the HASD):